The Gods We Can Touch: Overview

 The Gods We Can Touch has been characterised to be an electropop record, along with folk-pop, ethereal, art pop, electro-folk, and synth-pop.
 The sound of the album incorporates an eclectic and multifaceted style, set with vast soundscapes, electronic textures, Western elements, intimate orchestrations, multiple layers, and textures.
 Musical influences of the record draws from a wide range of genres, such as jazz, chamber pop, global music, Latin music, and arena rock.
 Aurora classified the album as its own genre due to its "chaotic" and "genre blending" sound.

 Marcy Donelson of AllMusic stated that "The Gods We Can Touch mixes natural, live-sounding vocals and acoustic instrumental performances with ethereal processed harmonies, drum machines, synthesizers, and various programming."
 The tracks "Exist for Love" and Artemis" were the only songs recorded on first takes, which "commit[ted] to a more spontaneous sound."
 Aurora's sopranolike vocal performance throughout the album was described by many critics as "ethereal", with interludes to songs that showcase her voice and vocal tone shifts.
 Georgia Griffiths from The Music wrote that Aurora is "channelling Lana Del Rey, [and] the next it's Santigold" in her vocal performances on the record.

-A concept album like Aurora's previous releases, The Gods We Can Touch deviates from the concepts found on her tribal-inspired EP Infections of a Different Kind (Step 1) (2018) and album A Different Kind of Human (Step 2) (2019), in which she explored themes of empowerment, politics and ecological crisis.
+A concept album like Aurora's previous releases, The Gods We Can Touch deviates from the concepts found on her tribal-inspired album Infections of a Different Kind (Step 1) (2018) and its follow-up A Different Kind of Human (Step 2) (2019), in which she explored themes of empowerment, politics and ecological crisis.
 Described by her as "chapter three of my life", she revealed to be going to a more experimental direction with the album, and stated that it would not discuss themes like "doom, gloom, COVID and horror", instead of focusing on "more playful and fun" songs, whilst also referencing "a lot of things that bother [her] with society and our history".
 The lyrical themes are heavily inspired predominantly by Greek mythology, though Aurora acknowledged that some of them have references to Abrahamic and ancient Roman religions.
 Furthermore, the styles of lyrical writing have been described as dark and disturbing, with a maximal and introspective style.
 The lyrics throughout the songs of the record also talk about self-empowerment, abuse, heartbreak, morality and desire.